jgyates/genmon/README.md

 The setexercise command can not set an exercise time that is within a few minutes of the current generator time.
 This is a limitation of the controller.

 The program uses the file genmon.conf to for configuration data.
-Edit this file place it in the /etc directory before running the program. genmon.py uses the following modules so they are external dependancies of the program and they will need to be install before running the program:
+Edit this file place it in the /etc directory before running the program. genmon.py uses the following modules so they are external dependencies of the program and they will need to be install before running the program:

         crcmod - https://pypi.python.org/pypi/crcmod, used for MODBUS CRC calculation pyserial - https://pypi.python.org/pypi/pyserial/2.7, used for serial.
 Download